 Paroles per 100.000 population

 Number on parole per 100,000 U.S. adult residents

 |Type of Parole Entry||Number of Parolees|

 |Unknown or not reported:||0|

-The state of Missouri has 104 jails around their 115 counties.
+The state has 104 jails around their 115 counties.
 Housed in those jails are 11,430 inmates.
-Missouri also has another 21 prisons with 32,330 people detained there.
-Missouri’s community corrections system oversees 47,000 people on probation and 18,000 inmates out on parole.
+MS also has another 21 prisons with 32,330 people detained there.
+The state’s community corrections system oversees 47,000 people on probation and 18,000 inmates out on parole.
 The state operates on a budget of $710 million.
 Each inmate costs $22,350 a year to house and feed.
-Based on a hundred thousand residents, Missouri has a property crime rate of 2,854, an incarceration rate of 530 and a violent crime rate of 497.
+Based on a hundred thousand residents, MS has a property crime rate of 2,854, an incarceration rate of 530 and a violent crime rate of 497.